 What is the VicTsing RGB Mechanical Gaming Keyboard?

 VicTsing made its debut in 2015 and is a fledgeling tech company that’s primarily focused on creating desktop accessories for less.
 That’s not to say that computer peripherals are the only things they make since they also design video projectors and car accessories as well.
-The company already has a handful of keyboards under their belt, with the VicTsing RGB Mechanical Gaming Keyboard being one of the few that’s built particularly for video games.
+The company already has a handful of keyboards under their belt, with the VicTsing mechanical keyboard being one of the few that’s built particularly for video games.

-Priced at a budget-friendly $37.99, VicTsing’s gaming keyboard offers customizable RGB lighting and solid mechanical switches for those who aren’t keen on shelling out as much cash as they would for a Razer or Corsair.
+Priced for those on a budget, VicTsing’s gaming keyboard offers customizable RGB lighting and solid mechanical switches for those who aren’t keen on shelling out as much cash as they would for a Razer or Corsair.
 It’s a neat-looking keyboard that would fit just fine at home or in the office and has the added advantage of being pretty compact considering it includes a Numpad unlike STOGA’s tenkeyless mechanical gaming keyboard.

 Gamers who enjoy a good light show will love the VicTsing Mechanical Gaming Keyboard’s customizable RGB backlight that features 18 adjustable lighting modes.
 If you’re looking to fine-tune the backlight, create your own presets, or even remap some of the controls, the device comes with its own software that allows you to do just that.